tarwn/lessthandot-hugo/blogs/content/posts/2012-07-10-evaluating-orms-for-batch-data.md

 ### SqlBulkCopy Method

-The SqlBulkCopy object is designed to &#8220;let you efficiently bulk load a SQL Server table&#8221; ([MSDN][6]).
+The SqlBulkCopy object is designed to “let you efficiently bulk load a SQL Server table” ([MSDN][6]).
 It provides similar functionality as bcp, but from inside our .Net code and without the format files.
 This test works similarly to the SqlDataAdapter test, in that it holds the entire DataTable of test data in memory until it is told to commit it in one go (some of the tests are iterative, some are bulk, the test method caters to both).

 ## Results

-I&#8217;ll admit the results were not that surprising.
+I'll admit the results were not that surprising.
 SqlBulkCopy was the fastest method for inserting larger amounts of data, but had some initial overhead that made it slower for the 1, 10, and 100 record tests.
 Compared to the best times from the other methods (SqlBulkCopy is the SqlCommand representative in the chart), the performance difference is clear:

 <div style="color: #666666; text-align: center; font-size: 90%">
   <img src="http://tiernok.com/LTDBlog/ORM/Graph-1.png" alt="Graph of Best Times for 1-10000 records" /><br /> Best Times for 1, 10, 100, 1000, 10000 scenarios